Battlefield, St Mary's Church

 The traditional story behind the building of Battlefield church is that it was erected by Henry IV in thanks for his victory.
 This story has no basis in fact.
 The real story is that a local rector named Roger Ive, perhaps appalled by the slaughter of the battle, asked a local landowner named Richard Hussey to obtain a royal license for a chapel.

 The chapel and the chaplains who served it became Battlefield College.
-The college consisted of 6 small rooms for chaplains, and the church they served.
+The college consisted of six small rooms for chaplains, and the church they served.
 Sometime later it seems that an almshouse and school were added.
-The west tower was added to the chapel around 150, but the chapel itself was abolished along with similar chantries in Henry VIII's Reformation.
+The west tower was added to the chapel in the late 15th century, but the chapel itself was abolished along with similar chantries in Henry VIII's Reformation.

 All the college buildings except the church were pulled down, and even the church was allowed to crumble into decay.
 The roof collapsed, and a new wall built to enclose a much smaller space; roughly where the rood screen is today.
 It was not until the 1860s that Battlefield church was restored, under the patronage of Lady Brinckman, one of the Corbet family who then owned the estate.

 The church became redundant in 1982 but has since been taken into care by the Churches Conservation Trust.

 Most photos are available for licensing, please contact Britain Express image library.

 Location: Keyholder nearby at Battlefield 1403 visitor centre